scious/documentation/docs/scious-search/latest.md

 - Works with live, test, and other versions of your app so you can thoroughly test your integration before going live.
 - Does not degrade or slow down as your database grows since it uses [Algolia](https://www.algolia.com/) or [Typesense](https://cloud.typesense.org/bubble) as a search provider.
 - Can sort search results by options (which is not natively available in Bubble).
-- Allows you to easily swap and experiment with other search providers.
+- Makes it easier to swap and experiment with other search providers (which can save you money).

 # Demo